UIearning-support

 • Your UU email address,

-If you use Ulearning without a Solis account, the following data will be processed, This generally applies external individuals.
+If you use Ulearning without a Solis account, the following data will be processed.
+This generally applies to participants in Continuing Education.

 • Your unique userID,